 Both installations must use the same ports.
 To do this, set up a staticports.ini file to use when installing the middle tiers.
-See Section 4.6.3, "Using Custom Port Numbers (the "Static Ports" Feature)" for details on creating the staticports.ini file.
+Refer to Section 4.5.3, "Using Custom Port Numbers (the "Static Ports" Feature)" for details on creating the staticports.ini file.

-Note: The ports used for the middle tiers must be different from the ones used for any OracleAS Infrastructure installed on the same cluster.
-The ports must also be different from those used for other Oracle Homes on the same node.
-To check the ports assigned to components in any Oracle Home, see the Ports page on the Application Server Control Console.
+Note: The ports used for the middle tiers must be different from the ones used for the infrastructure installed on the same cluster.